matthewmcnew/safe-mock/README.md

     createSomething(argument: number): string;
 }

-// Mock an interface by passing the type of the mock as a generic to the build method
+// mock an interface by passing the type of the mock as a generic to the build method
 const mock: Mock<SomeService> = SafeMock.build<SomeService>();

-// Typescript will infer the type so you don't need to specify the type of the mock: const mock = SafeMock.build<SomeService>();
+// Typescript will infer the type so you don't need to specify the type of the mock const mock = SafeMock.build<SomeService>();
 ```